Contribution reporting

 Implementation Considerations

-When processing pro-rated contributions for new employees, your system should:
+When processing contributions for new employees, your system should:

-4. Handle both the partial and full-month contributions in the same cycle if needed
+3. Handle both partial and full-month contributions in the same cycle if needed

 This approach ensures that new employees are charged correctly from their first day of coverage, while maintaining accurate financial records for both the employer and employee.